zavolanlab/mirflowz/pipeline_documentation.md

 #### `extend_mirs_annotations`

-Extend miRNA annotations and split the file by feature with a [**custom script**][custom-script-mir-ext].
+Extend miRNA annotations, ensure feature names uniqueness and split the file by feature with a [**custom script**][custom-script-mir-ext].

+> Adjust miRNAs' 'Name' attribute to account for the different genomic
+> locations the miRNA sequence is annotated on and ensure their uniqueness.
+> The name format is `SPECIES-mir-NAME-#` for pri-miRs, and
+> `SPECIES-miR-NAME-#-ARM` or `SPECIES-miR-NAME-#` for mature miRNA with both
+> or just one arm respectively, where `#` is the replica integer.
+If a pri-miR
+> has a replica but its number is set in the 'ID' attribute, the first instance
+> does not has a suffix but the other one(s) do.
+If a precursor has no other
+> occurrences, no further modifications are made.
+On the other hand,
-> Mature miRNA regions are extended on both sides to account for isomiR species
+> mature miRNA regions are extended on both sides to account for isomiR species
 > with shifted start and/or end positions without exceeding chromosome(s)
 > boundaries.
 If required, pri-miR loci are also extended to accommodate the
 > new miRNA coordinates.
 In addition, pri-miR names are modified to record the